acumos/workbench/docs/mlwb-user-guide/project-component/project-wc-user-guide.rst

   	If there is no pipeline associated already for a project then user can associate an existing pipeline by clicking on the 'Associate Pipeline' button.
 Or else, user has to click on the link button displayed on the right top corner of the Pipeline section for same.
 On click event, a dialog box will appeared where user has to select the desired pipeline from drop down and submit.
-  	On successful Pipeline association, pipeline will get displayed in the tablular list.
+  	On successful Pipeline association, pipeline will get displayed in the tabular list.

 	.. image:: images/associate-pipeline.PNG